Our approach to inclusion, diversity & representation

 We work to ensure that the voices we reflect and amplify represent the wide author community.
 This includes our line-up of contributors to The Author, the spokespeople we quote in our campaigns, the images we use, and the authors on social media whose comments we share.

-In 2020 we launched a staff-led Inclusivity Network to lead discussions and propose initiatives that will help the SoA on its journey to becoming a measurably inclusive organisation.
+In 2020 staff founded our Inclusivity Network to lead discussions and propose initiatives to help the SoA go further on its journey to becoming a measurably inclusive organisation.
+The Network runs six-monthly meetings with our committees to discuss and share the practical actions we are taking.

-All staff and board members take part in inclusion, diversity and representation training, which, this year, has included training in unconscious bias, Samaritans training and awareness-raising events with the Human Library Organisation.
+Since then, all staff and board members now take part in inclusion, diversity and representation training, which, in 2021included training in unconscious bias, Samaritans training and events with the Human Library Organisation.

-Every SoA team is responsible for setting specific strategic goals to improve inclusion, diversity and representation at the organisation.
+At team and individual level, SoA staff are responsible for setting goals to improve inclusion, diversity and representation within the organisation.

 Why this work is important